kristengastauer/image-detection/README.md

 - Because there are so many ways to utilize these endpoints, different pages and perhaps a menu would do well for overall user experience
 - Example: A Libary page would hit GET /images and display all image objects, then we could click into the image and get the list of objects detected (breadcrumbs would then be used)
 - For a more advanced iteration, using a drawing software to circle detected object, like Facebook does with tags.
+- Toast notifications for errors, and status components for loading